• Link to Facebook

 Please don’t forget to bring your own chair or stool.
 The timetable* has been programmed with no gaps between sessions – please assist tutors by keeping to the times of your session and exiting before the next session is due to start.

-*(may be subject to change – check the printed souvenir programme available via pre-order or at the festival for final timings)
+* may be subject to change – check the printed souvenir programme available via pre-order or at the festival for final timings

-Sessions
+Tuneworks Sessions

 Introductory Session

-A chance to meet the tutors and get into some early festival tunes.
+Friday 14:30-16:00 – a chance to meet the tutors and get into some early festival tunes.

 Improver Session

-Features a good range of popular session tunes from the online book, played at a relaxed speed for players with a bit of experience.
+Saturday 14:30-16:00 – features a good range of popular session tunes from the online book, played at a relaxed speed for players with a bit of experience.

 Beginner Session

-A selection of tunes from our online book, played at a very steady speed.
+Sunday 14:30-16:00 – a selection of tunes from our online book, played at a very steady speed.

-Full Speed Session
+Dance Speed Session

-Tends to be about ‘ceilidh speed’.
+Monday 14:30-16:00 – tends to be about ‘ceilidh speed’.
 A great chance to get some tunes in on the last day!

 Irish Tune Sessions (beer tent in the food village)

-Jennie Nolan and Jon Turton have each been playing, teaching and competing in Irish music for more than 40 years, playing button accordion and uilleann pipes, although other instruments make an appearance too.
+Friday, Saturday and Sunday 20:00-22:00 – Jennie Nolan and Jon Turton have each been playing, teaching and competing in Irish music for more than 40 years, playing button accordion and uilleann pipes, although other instruments make an appearance too.
 Having performed in bands and as a duo, they love nothing more than a good tune session.
-Being involved in the Tuneworks Irish Sessions at Shrewsbury for the past few years, they are delighted to be invited once again and are looking forward to many tunes over the weekend!
+Being involved in the Tuneworks Irish Sessions at SFF for the past few years, they are delighted to be invited once again and are looking forward to many tunes over the weekend!
 They will be joined by friends from the Liverpool and Chester session scene.
 After 22:00 there will be space for the session to move to The Hub.

 Workshops